-Our two products, Flexpa Link and Flexpa API, work together to help patients link their health plan digitally and make accessing health plan data easy.
+Our two products, and Flexpa Link, work together to help patients link their health plan digitally and make accessing health plan data easy.
+Flexpa API

 - Adding to your app lets patients link their health plan in one step.
 Flexpa Link